 Spend your day winding through the western mountains of Maine on the Rangeley Lakes National Scenic Byway.
 Trail your way through richly wooded forests, brisk mountain streams, farm fields, and a chain of lakes and ponds.
 Nature is all around you on the Rangeley Lakes Scenic Byway!

-Starting at the Nancy A. Perlson Scenic Turnout in Madrid on Route 4 and passing through the Sandy River valley before dropping into the village of Rangeley.
+Starting at the Nancy A. Perlson Scenic Turnout in Madrid on Route 4, then Smalls Falls Rest Area and passing through the Sandy River valley before dropping into the village of Rangeley.

 You’ll find Rangeley Lake, the centerpiece for 112 interconnected lakes and ponds, and continue to the historic village of Oquossoc.

 Taking Route 17, you’ll pass by the Shelton Noyes Scenic Overlook and then the Height of Land – a veiwscape like no other.
 From here, you’ll wind past Beaver Mountain Pond and follow the Swift River, ultimately ending at Byron.